north-road/QCity/docs/src/user_guide/about.md

 # About QCity

-QCity is a plugin to QGIS for modelling existing and potential urban development.
+QCity is a plugin to QGIS for modeling existing and potential urban development.
 QCity models developments on a building level basis and aggregates the data from the building levels across a project area.
 This enables the calculation of:

 1. Dwelling yield
 2. Commercial floorspace yield